 Northern Territory's largest solar power opportunity

 Developed in partnership with UK firm Island Green Power, the 25 Megawatt (a.c.)
-Katherine Solar Farm has secured its Development Permit and is targeted for construction in 2018.
+Katherine Solar Farm has secured its Development Permit.

 Katherine Solar Farm will comprise over 70 hectares of solar panels mounted on single axis tracking technology to increase yield.
 A short low voltage feeder will connect the project to the existing Katherine substation, adjacent to the Katherine Power Station.